box/developer.box.com/guides/metadata/fields/multi-select.md

 Reordering the options in an `multiSelect` field can be achieved through the `reorderMultiSelectOptions` operation.
-The operation expects the `fieldKey` to be set to the key of the `enum` field to change, and an `multiSelectOptionKeys` array with the keys of the options in order.
+The operation expects the `fieldKey` to be set to the key of the `multiSelect` field to change, and an `multiSelectOptionKeys` array with the keys of the options in order.

 ```json
 [